espressif/esp-iot-bridge/components/iot_bridge/User_Guide.md

 ### 1.1 Wi-Fi Router

-ESP-IOT-Bridge device can connect to the network by connecting to the router via Wi-Fi or by plugging the Ethernet cable into the LAN port of the router.
-Then other smart devices can connect to the SoftAP hotspot from the ESP-IOT-Bridge to access the Internet.
+ESP-IoT-Bridge device can connect to the network by connecting to the router via Wi-Fi or by plugging the Ethernet cable into the LAN port of the router.
+Then other smart devices can connect to the SoftAP hotspot from the ESP-IoT-Bridge to access the Internet.

 - By enabling ``BRIDGE_SOFTAP_SSID_END_WITH_THE_MAC`` in menuconfig (``Bridge Configuration`` > ``SoftAP Config``), users can add MAC information at the end of SoftAP SSID.

-- A single ESP-IOT-Bridge device supports up to 10 stations connected at the same time, and bandwidth is shared by these stations.
+- A single ESP-IoT-Bridge device supports up to 10 stations connected at the same time, and bandwidth is shared by these stations.

-- You need to configure your network if the ESP-IOT-Bridge device connects to the router via Wi-Fi.
+- You need to configure your network if the ESP-IoT-Bridge device connects to the router via Wi-Fi.
 Currently, the following ways are supported:

     > - [Configure the network on web page](#web)
     > - [Configure the network through Wi-Fi Provisioning (Bluetooth LE)](#wifi_provisioning)（ESP32-S2 not supported）